magnet-cl/django-project-template/README.md

 ### OrderableModel

 This model inherits from BaseModel.
 It adds the _display_order_ field to allow customizable ordering.
-Change de __display_order_  method to change the logic of how a new object is arranged.
+Change the __display_order_  method to change the logic of how a new object is arranged.

 ## Forms